 Sheriff Matt Ballard hunts for a killer in the middle of the longest heat wave and drought on record.
 A green eyed redhead moves to town and captures his heart.
 When he learns she’s lied about her past, the bond of trust he thought they’d formed is broken.

-Catherine disappears, but the killer has a suprise coming.
+Catherine disappears, but the killer has a surprise coming.
 She’ll fight to the death before being abused again.
 But will her determination be enough?

 Read the Excerpt